KxSystems/docs/docs/kb/profiler.md

     Currently implemented for x86\_64 Linux (kdb+ `l64`).

-Kdb+ 4.0 includes an experimental built-in call-stack snapshot primitive that allows building a sampling profiler.
+kdb+ 4.0 includes an experimental built-in call-stack snapshot primitive that allows building a sampling profiler.

 A sampling profiler is a useful tool for low-overhead instrumentation of code performance characteristics.
 For inspiration, we have looked at tools like Linux [`perf`](http://www.brendangregg.com/perf.html).